 Be sure to join FCSSC in supporting local charities by signing up to play in one of our upcoming tournaments:

-Beach Volleyball Skill Builder Clinic on Friday, June 1, 2018
+Court Volleyball Skill Builder Clinic on Saturday, November 3, 2018

 All league participants are entitled to exclusive, member-only offers from FCSSC’s Partners, like Steam Whistle Brewing and Crabby Joes on Dundas East.
 Click here for free food offers, great discounts on gear and much more!